 The center is open from Monday to Friday in the winter, with open hours from 9 am to 5 pm.

 Winter admission is free (at least it is in 2022).

 One of my favorite things about the Alaska Native Heritage Center is its ongoing efforts to keep culture and history alive by training and working with young people every day.
 For example, in the Tlingit dwelling, our teen found a paddle that had been carved by the man who picked us up from that airport the night before.
 (He was the driver from the hotel, and he told us to look out for it).

 The Alaska Native Heritage Center is a great way to spend an afternoon.
 It is by far the best exposure we found to learn about the Alaskan native culture.

-What is your favourite sight at the Alaskan Native Heritage Center?
+What is your favorite sight at the Alaska Native Heritage Center?

 More from Alaska that you might like …

 - Unique Things to Do in Anchorage: Pre and Post Alaska Cruise Ideas

 - Anchorage to Whittier: Enjoy Getting to Your Cruise

 - 15 Free Things to do in Skagway Alaska: Excursions and Alternatives